iqfareez/Tasbih-Digital-Android/README.md

 - Set target or predefined target
 - Toast message onBackPressed change to snackbar / snackbar material
 - Dark theme
-- Share to other app?
+- Share info to other app?

+## Current app version
+1.6.2 - 26-May-2020

+*Starting from version 1.7.0, versionName will start following these **major.minor.point** format.*

+Example:
+- 1.0.0 to 1.0.1 for a bug fix
+- 1.0.0 to 1.2.0 for any new feature
+- 1.0.0 to 2.0.0 for a major design change, like supporting tablets etc..

 ### Download application
 **Google Play:** https://play.google.com/store/apps/details?id=com.maplerr.tasbihdigitalandroid